-Charge!
 From everyday purchases to splurges, consumers often turn to credit cards.
-Some Americans even reach for the plastic to pay the rent.
+Some even reach for the plastic to pay the rent.
 But is paying rent by credit card a good idea?
 And can you pay rent with a credit card even?
 The answer to both questions: It depends.

 Do Landlords Allow Payment by Credit Card?

 The reason many landlords don’t allow it is because accepting credit card payments causes them to incur fees.
-Due to how credit cards work, credit card transactions are subject to fees that are set by the financial institution that issues the card, the companies (like Visa and Mastercard) that partner with the financial institution, and the processor responsible for securing and carrying out the credit card transaction.
+Due to how credit cards work, credit card transactions are subject to fees that are set by the financial institution that issues the card, the companies that partner with the financial institution (like Visa and Mastercard), and the processor responsible for securing and carrying out the credit card transaction.

-Even when a landlord does not allow people to pay rent with a credit card, there may be workarounds via third-party apps that charge renters a fee to convert their credit card payment into an acceptable payment form.
-The fee can range from 2.75% to 3%, and the landlord often has to agree to the arrangement.
+Even when a landlord does not allow people to pay rent using a credit card, there may be workarounds via third-party apps.
+These apps effectively charge renters a fee to convert their credit card payment into a form of payment their landlord accepts.
+Fees can range from 2.75% to 3% of every rental payment.
+Additionally, the landlord often has to agree to the arrangement.

 Pros of Paying Rent With a Credit Card

-There’s a famous old saying “Just because you can doesn’t mean you should.”
+There’s a famous old saying: “Just because you can doesn’t mean you should.”
 But there are some scenarios when charging the rent might make sense.
 Here are some of the potential pros of paying rent with your credit card.

-In addition to any potential surcharges imposed by a landlord, making late credit card payments can result in interest charges, late fees, and even a hit to one’s credit score.
+However, it’s important to stay strict about honoring your credit card due date.
+Making late credit card payments can result in credit card interest charges, late fees, and even a hit to one’s credit score.

 Cons of Paying Rent With a Credit Card

-Landlord surcharges are not the only thing that can make it more expensive to pay rent by credit card.
-When cardholders pay by the due date, they are only on the hook for the amount they agreed to pay.
-But making a credit card payment even a day late can increase the total amount due, thanks to interest charges.
-And the later the debt — in this case rent — is paid, the greater the interest charges will be.
+Landlord surcharges aren’t the only cost that can make it more expensive to pay rent by credit card.
+Making a credit card payment even a day late can increase the total amount due, thanks to interest charges and late fees.
+And the later the debt — in this case, rent — is paid off in full, the more interest that will accrue.

 It Can Affect Credit Score